Cyborgscode/Personal-Voice-Assistent/README.md

 espeak
-vosk               (found on github) sox                (needed in case you wanne make use of GTTS)
+vosk               (found on github) sox                (needed in case you wanne make use of GTTS) openssl 1.x+       (used to communicate with the PVA TLS Server)
 ```

 # JAVA deps have been removed to prepare for distro packaging